kestrel150/COMP1_2014/Task 3 Answers.md

 		IF ValidName = FALSE THEN
 			OUTPUT "Please enter a valid name (Only characters from the alphabet are allowed, and the name must be from 2 characters to 15 characters long)"

+##Deciding whether you want to add your name to the recent score table

+1. The function that updates the high scores is the UpdateRecentScores function.
+However it is PlayGame that runs this function.